hitesh159/flaskproj/README.md

 You can make queries like
-Show me photos of taj majak
+Show me photos of taj mahal

 Show me information of los angles

 Get my preferences